 The purpose of the differential lock is to provide maximum traction and control on poor road or highway surfaces.
-When the differential locks are actuated, the clutch collar completely locks the differential case, gearing, and axle shafts together, maximizing traction to both wheels of each axle.
-The lock position also protects against spinout.
-When normal driving conditions exist (during periods of good traction), differential locks should not be actuated.
-Axles should be allowed to operate with differential action between both wheels.
+When the differential locks are actuated, the clutch collar completely locks the differential case, gearing, and axle shafts together, thus maximizing traction to both wheels of each axle.
+The lock position will also protect against spinout.
+When normal driving conditions exist (during periods of good traction), the differential locks should not be actuated.
+The axles should be allowed to operate with differential action between both wheels.

-Follow steps below when engaging/disengaging the differential lock function.
+Follow the steps below when engaging/disengaging the differential lock function.

-- Lock differentials by pressing and holding the Axle Differential Control Switch in the lock position; disengage the function by releasing the switch. - 2.
-Lock/unlock differentials only when vehicle is standing still or moving at a constant low speed with wheels not slipping.
+- 1. Lock the differentials by pressing and holding the Axle Differential Control Switch in the lock position; disengage the function by releasing the switch. - 2.
+Lock/unlock the differentials only when the vehicle is standing still or moving at a constant low speed with the wheels not slipping.